 In the midst of the Coronavirus (COVID-19) global pandemic, the CDC has recommended that everyone take steps to protect themselves and their communities, including avoiding close contact with others.
 If you have to take time off work sick or your workplace is closed, what are your legal rights?
 If your child’s school is closed, can you stay home with your children?

 Find out more about your right to paid sick time in Santa Monica, California below.
-Please note that you may also have an additional right to emergency paid leave for COVID-19 purposes under federal law, as described in more detail here.

 NOTE: Visit here for information about California’s statewide paid sick time law.

 1) What does the Santa Monica Paid Sick Time law do?

 It gives workers sick time that can be used to recover from physical/mental illness or injury; to seek medical diagnosis, treatment, or preventative care; to care for a family member who is ill or needs medical diagnosis, treatment, or preventative care; or to address needs that may arise if the worker is a victim of domestic violence, a sexual offense, or stalking.

 If you work as an employee in Santa Monica for at least 2 hours in a particular week, you are probably covered, whether you are a full-time, part-time, or temporary worker.
 However, the law does not cover federal, state, and municipal employees, school district employees, and a few other narrow groups.

 3) How much paid sick time can I earn?